jpoly1219/go-leetcode/README.md

   - `lang` holds code for language support.
 This mainly includes methods responsible for generating and compiling user code files.
   - `models.go` holds structs that mirror the database schema.
   - `utils.go` holds utility functions.

+- `database` service holds the PostgreSQL database that stores all the data for the web app.

 ## App Workflow
 - User writes a code within the online editor provided by the frontend.